monome/docs/norns/help.md

 ### grid connectivity troubleshooting

+#### norns running on battery {#grid-battery}

+When grid is plugged into a norns running on its internal battery (rather than off its power supply), the power draw to boot grid can overwhelm norns and result in a shutdown.
+This does not always occur and can be dependent on the current battery level, so the best practice for working with a grid + norns on battery is to boot norns with the grid plugged in.

+#### grid not connecting {#grid-connect}

 If you've recently received a new grid, you may find that scripts do not seem to be connecting to it.

 To troubleshoot: